Stimpy's Fan Club: Plot

 At night, Ren had reached his breaking point; he is unable to sleep, bemoaning his perceived inferiority and his lowly status as "president."
 Ren describes his hands as "dirty" after writing the rude analyses to Stimpy's fans.
 He attempts to wipe off the invisible dirt, but it won't come off (in reference to Macbeth by Shakespeare, when Lady Macbeth begins to believe she is unable to wash her hands of blood after she finds herself responsible for the death of King Duncan, even though she did not commit the act herself).
 His dark triad personality traits showing at his most deranged state, Ren decides to murder Stimpy in his sleep by breaking his neck, reveling in his sadistic enjoyment of the horror of millions of children witnessing the death of their favorite celebrity.
 He reflects on how it would be done with his dirty hands.
 Just as he is about to do the deed, his conscience attacks in the form of an intracranial aneurysm, causing Ren great pain and stopping him from committing the crime; it is implied that he had attempted similarly immoral deeds, only to fail due to intracranial aneurysms.
 Ren begins to hallucinate the fires of Hell rising up out of the bottom of the screen, which then consume him as the screen fades to black.

 In the morning, Ren decides to delay his murder plans to later, while pretending to be Stimpy in a fairly ineffective disguise; he finds the mailman delivering mail yet again, demanding him not to deliver mail to Stimpy.
 The mailman does not see through the disguise, but he is here to deliver a single letter to Ren.
 Ren reads the letter, believing it to be his first fan mail, only to find that Stimpy wrote it to make him feel good.
-Ren, realizing the errors in his ways, apologizes to Stimpy and cries while a crowd led by Mr. Horse watches outside.
+Ren, realizing the errors in his ways, apologizes to Stimpy and cries.
+A crowd, led by Mr. Horse, watches outside while feeling uncomfortable with the situation.